MrBMueller/playsmf/README.md

 On the recording side, the player records everything including sysex, system common and system realtime events except midi timecode, timing clock and active sensing.
 Similar as on the player side, the recorder packs system common and realtime events (which are not part of the smf spec.) into escape meta events.
 This way you can also record something like start/stop/continue transport control data into the smf.

 ### SMF text event support
-SMF text events are typically ignored unless they are explicitly enbaled using argument 0x5xxxx where bits [15:1] represent a mask filter for SMF text meta event types 1 to 15.
+SMF text events are typically ignored unless they are explicitly enabled using argument 0x5xxxx where bits [15:1] represent a mask filter for SMF text meta event types 1 to 15.
 If bit 0 is disbaled, text messages within the 1st bar measure are ignored, else everthing gets displayed on the console output including track names, device names, etc. Text messages are simply displayed as they are on the console output screen at the time when they appear in the sequence.
 This can be used either for simple lyric printing or in combination with style type pattern to display messages on certain timestamps or in combination with marker labels for style accompaniement tracking.

 <img src=https://raw.githubusercontent.com/MrBMueller/playsmf/master/img/Img24.png width="100%">